Miami Divorce Attorney Comprehensive Solutions to Your Family's Needs.

 About Divorce: “Dissolution of Marriage” in Miami-Dade

-Before a dissolution of marriage in Miami-Dade (i.e. divorce) is granted by the court, all issues of property division, child custody, financial support and related matters must be resolved, either by agreement of the parties or through a trial before the Court.
+Before a dissolution of marriage in Miami-Dade (i.e., divorce) is granted by the court, all issues of property division, child custody, financial support and related matters must be resolved, either by agreement of the parties or through a trial before the Court.

 Every family situation and dissolution of marriage is different and requires individual analysis and attention to the particular circumstances of the parties and their children.
 Our divorce lawyers in Miami-Dade can help you settle a case through an agreement through mediation and negotiation, or vigorously present your case in divorce court litigation.